whblondeau/json-declarative-tools/jn-schema/jnschema-apidocs.md

 When evaluating schema-validity for a JSON object, it's important to consider a couple of logical questions:

-  - what if a constraint's JSNPath expression finds no nodes?
+  - what if a constraint's JNPath expression finds no nodes?

   - what if the object contains paths that are not evaluated for constraint-validity?